-1.1.3 ORGANIZATION OF REGULATIONS
+1.1.5 ORGANIZATION OF REGULATIONS

 - (a) These regulations are subdivided into five hierarchical categories: - (1) Part refers to the primary subject area. - (2) Subpart refers to any subdivision of a Part. - (3) Section refers to any subdivision of a Subpart. - (4) Subsection refers to any subdivision of a Section. - (5) Paragraph refers to the text describing the regulations.
-All paragraphs are outlined alphanumerically in the following hierarchical order: (a), (1), (i), (A). - (b) Abbreviation/Acronyms used within each Part are defined at the beginning of those Parts, and if a definition is supplied, a note will indicate the Part where the definition is located. - (c) Notes appear to provide exceptions, explanations, and examples to individual requirements. - (d) Regulations may refer to Implementing Standards, which provide additional detailed requirements that support the purpose of the subsection, and unless otherwise indicated, have the legal force and effect of the referring regulation.
+All paragraphs are outlined alphanumerically in the following hierarchical order: (a), (i), - (b) Abbreviation/Acronyms used within each Part are defined at the beginning of those Parts, and if a definition is supplied, a note will indicate the Part where the definition is located.

+- (c) Notes appear to provide exceptions, explanations, and examples to individual requirements. - (d) Regulations may refer to Implementing Standards, which provide additional detailed requirements that support the purpose of the subsection, and unless otherwise indicated, have the legal force and effect of the referring regulation.
 For ease of reference the number assigned to each implementing standard corresponds to its associated regulation.
-For example IS: 1.3.3 would reflect a standard required in section 1.3.3.
+For example IS: 1.1.5 would reflect a standard required in section 1.1.5.
+The rules of construction specified in section 1.1.4 shall apply to Implementing Standards.

-1.1.4 DATE AND TIME FORMAT
+1.1.6 DATE AND TIME FORMAT